steventsao/custom-slack-emoji/README.md

 ## Credit

-[Emojis.sh](https://emojis.sh/) gave me insights into use-cases.
-Also:
+[Emojis.sh](https://emojis.sh/) gave me insights into use-cases, and also techniques like:

 - Utilizing server-side form actions.
-- Input component
+- Rate-limiting with jwt

 ## Iterations